Global stability of fluid flows despite transient growth of energy

 The ansatz \eqref{eq:Vansatz} for $V$ is not an arbitrary polynomial since some structure can be deduced \emph{a priori}.
 Both $V$ and $\cL V$ must be sign-definite, so their highest-degree terms must be of even degree.
-This is possible only if the nonlinearity in \eqref{eq: NS} does not contribute to the evolution of the highest-degree term in $V$, in which case both expressions can have the same maximum degree.
+This is possible only if the nonlinearity in \eqref{eq:NS} does not contribute to the evolution of the highest-degree term in $V$, in which case both expressions can have the same maximum degree.
 This is why the leading term in \eqref{eq:Vansatz} takes the form $E^d$.
 Further, $P$ can have no terms of degree less than two since $V$ must have a unique minimum when $\uu=\mathbf 0$.
 When $d=1$ these constraints require $V$ to be the energy $E$ in general, reflecting the lack of freedom in the quadratic case.
 When $d\ge2$ there is significant freedom in the choice of $P$.

 Constructing a polynomial $\Xi$ that is guaranteed to satisfy~\eqref{eq:Xi} requires computing all tensors in \eqref{eq:auxiliary}.
-First one must compute energy eigenmodes of \eqref{eq:eigen} for the chosen values of $(\Rey,L)$, then select a set of modes $\{\uu_1,\ldots,\uu_m\}$ on which $V$ will depend.
+To do so one must first compute energy eigenmodes of \eqref{eq:eigen} for the chosen values of $(\Rey,L)$ and then select the set of modes $\{\uu_1,\ldots,\uu_m\}$, where $V$ will depend explicitly on projections of $\uu$ onto these modes.
 It is necessary to include all modes with positive eigenvalues at the given $(\Rey,L)$, so that $\kappa<0$ in \eqref{eq:G}, and to include enough stable modes that trajectories of the truncated system $\tder{\ab}{t}=\ff$ are bounded.
 Beyond this, there is freedom in the number and choice of modes.
-For a fixed number of modes, experimentation may needed to determine which mode set gives the strongest stability results.
+For a fixed number of modes, experimentation may be needed to determine which mode set gives the strongest stability results.